OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 ### `_mediaType`

-The media type stored in `_mediaType` must be the same value that is return in the HTTP Content-Type header.
+The media type stored in `_mediaType` must be the same value that is returned in the HTTP Content-Type header.

 ### `_stats`